Jolppa/GoogleMapsProject/README.md

 The application has been built using Python3, Flask and React.
 Database integration has been done with redis, axios and SQLAlchemy.

 To use log in, first register an user.
 Use the /register route in app.py.
+This end-point is not accessable from the front-end as of now, so you need to use Postman or some other tool to reach that end-point.
+It is expecting an username and a password in JSON format.

 ## Dependencies
 - [Googlemaps](https://github.com/googlemaps/google-maps-services-python)